raygun101/MarkupKit/README.md

     </LMTableView>

 ### Custom Data Source/Delegate Implementations
 In order to support static content declaration, `LMTableView` acts as its own data source and delegate.
 However, in many cases, an application may need to present both static and dynamic content within the same table view, or respond to delegate events such as `tableView:didSelectRowAtIndexPath:`.
-In such cases, the table view controller can register itself as the table view's data source or delegate and forward calls to the table view implementation as needed.
+In such cases, the table view controller can register itself as the table view's data source or delegate and forward calls to the table view implementation as needed. `LMTableView` implements the following methods of the `UITableViewDataSource` and `UITableViewDelegate` protocols:

+    - (NSInteger)numberOfSectionsInTableView:(UITableView *)tableView
+    - (NSInteger)tableView:(UITableView *)tableView numberOfRowsInSection:(NSInteger)section
+    - (UITableViewCell *)tableView:(UITableView *)tableView cellForRowAtIndexPath:(NSIndexPath *)indexPath
+    - (NSString *)tableView:(UITableView *)tableView titleForHeaderInSection:(NSInteger)section
+    - (NSString *)tableView:(UITableView *)tableView titleForFooterInSection:(NSInteger)section

+    - (BOOL)tableView:(UITableView *)tableView canEditRowAtIndexPath:(NSIndexPath *)indexPath
+    - (void)tableView:(UITableView *)tableView didSelectRowAtIndexPath:(NSIndexPath *)indexPath
+    - (NSArray *)tableView:(UITableView *)tableView editActionsForRowAtIndexPath:(NSIndexPath *)indexPath
+    - (BOOL)tableView:(UITableView *)tableView canFocusRowAtIndexPath:(NSIndexPath *)indexPath
+    - (UIView *)tableView:(UITableView *)tableView viewForHeaderInSection:(NSInteger)section
+    - (UIView *)tableView:(UITableView *)tableView viewForFooterInSection:(NSInteger)section

 While it is possible for controllers to perform this delegation manually, in most cases it is not required.
-The `LMTableViewController` class discussed later provides default implementations of data source and delegate methods that simply delegate to the table view.
+The `LMTableViewController` class discussed later provides default implementations of these methods that simply delegate to the table view.
 As a result, view controllers that manage an `LMTableView` instance can generally just extend `LMTableViewController` and override the appropriate methods, delegating to the base class as necessary.

 ### Custom Cell Content
 The `LMTableViewCell` class supports the declaration of custom table view cell content in markup.
 It can be used when the content options provided by the default `UITableViewCell` class are not sufficient.
 As discussed earlier, `LMTableViewCell` automatically applies constraints to its content to enable self-sizing behavior.